oracle/oci-python-sdk/docs/installation.rst

 Service Errors
 --------------
-Any operation resulting in a service error will cause an exception of type oraclebmc.exceptions.ServiceError to be thrown by the SDK.
-For information about common service errors returned by BMCS, see `API Errors <https://docs.us-phoenix-1.oraclecloud.com/Content/API/References/apierrors.htm>`_
+Any operation resulting in a service error will cause an exception of type oci.exceptions.ServiceError to be thrown by the SDK.
+For information about common service errors returned by OCI, see `API Errors <https://docs.us-phoenix-1.oraclecloud.com/Content/API/References/apierrors.htm>`_
 .

 SSL/TLS or Certificate Issues